iamvenu13342/AWS/3.EC2/Regions-AZs.md

    - Utilize the global nature of AWS infrastructure to deploy applications closer to end users worldwide, improving performance and reliability.

-Understanding AWS regions and availability zones is crucial for designing resilient, high-performing, and cost-effective applications.
+- Understanding AWS regions and availability zones is crucial for **designing resilient**, **high-performing**, and **cost-effective applications**.

-By leveraging the isolation and redundancy features of AZs and regions, you can build robust architectures that withstand failures and provide continuous service to your users.
+- By leveraging the **isolation and redundancy** features of AZs and regions, you can build **robust architectures that withstand failures** and provide continuous service to your users.